 There are a variety of key documents for child protection in school.
 Please click on the links below to view or download them.

-St James C of E Infant School ensures that safeguarding and child protection is given the utmost priority in every aspect of school life.
+St James' C of E Infant and Nursery School ensures that safeguarding and child protection is given the utmost priority in every aspect of school life.
 Child protection is an essential task for everyone in school.
 For further information on this visit www.cumbrialscb.com.

 There is no place for extremist views of any kind in our school, whether from internal sources – pupils, staff, visiting adults, governors etc. or external sources – school community, external agencies or individuals.